 Heat wave continues in parts of San Diego County

-Heat advisories will remain in effect Monday until at least 9 p.m.
-Wednesday throughout San Diego County mountain and valley areas, including Cajon, Escondido, Santee, San Marcos, La Mesa and Poway with temperatures expected in the triple-digits, according to the National Weather Service.
+Heat advisories are in effect Tuesday until Thursday in San Diego County valleys and mountains with highs expected in the triple digits, according to the National Weather Service.

+The heat advisory will be in effect in El Cajon, Escondido, Poway, Santee, La Mesa and San Marcos until 10 p.m.
+Thursday when highs are forecast to be between 90 and 100 degrees.

+Additionally, a heat advisory is in effect in the mountain communities of Pine Valley and Julian until 10 p.m.
+Thursday when temperatures will be as high as 100 degrees.

 Resources for staying cool during hot weather